Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     The `let` statement declares a **block scope local variable**.
 Hence the variables defined with let keyword are limited in scope to the block, statement, or expression on which it is used.
 Whereas variables declared with the `var` keyword used to define a variable globally, or locally to an entire function regardless of block scope.

-    Let's take an example to demonstrate the usage,
+    Let’s take an example to demonstrate the usage,

         let counter = 30;
         if (counter === 30) {